About Class Act Theatre Company

 After many years teaching drama to children and young people, Director Louise Best realised that there was also space in Chepstow for a drama group for adults, which was committed to high production standards and entertaining performances.

 For our first production, All That Jazz, there were only ten actors, all of them wondering what they had let themselves in for.
-Not only learning lines, they also had a complicated jazz dance for the big finale.
+Not only did they have to learning lines, they also had a complicated jazz dance for the big finale.
 Somehow they survived, the audience clapped and cheered, and Class Act was born.

 Six people performing on a stage with a crescent moon and string lights in the background.
 The woman in the center is speaking, wearing plaid shirt and jeans.
 Others are listening, dressed casually.